nikithak17901/INS17/README.md

 The key matrix should be invertible modulo 26 for decryption.
 The script currently only supports encryption.
 Ensure that the key matrix is square (n × n).

+Monoalphabetic-Cipher
+A simple and user-friendly implementation of the Monoalphabetic Cipher in Python for encryption and decryption of messages using a fixed substitution alphabet.
+Introduction
+The Monoalphabetic Cipher is a type of substitution cipher where each letter in the plaintext is replaced with a corresponding letter from a predefined mapping.
+This implementation provides an easy-to-use interface for encrypting and decrypting messages.

+Features
+✅ Encrypts plaintext messages using a predefined substitution alphabet.

+✅ Decrypts ciphertext messages back to the original plaintext.

+✅ Preserves non-alphabetic characters without modification.

+✅ Simple and easy-to-use Python script.

+How It Works
+The script defines two mappings:

+p = 'abcdefghijklmnopqrstuvwxyz' (Plaintext alphabet)

+ch = 'QWERTYUIOPASDFGHJKLZXCVBNM' (Ciphertext alphabet)

+Each letter from the input is replaced with its corresponding letter from the predefined mapping during encryption, and vice versa during decryption.